sunfanglin/memo/Documents/LinuxBasics.md.md

 ---

 ## What is Linux?
 Linux is an open-source operating system based on Unix.
 It is widely used for servers, desktops, and embedded systems.
-Linux is known for its stability, security, and flexibility.
+Linux is known for its **stability, security, and flexibility**.
 It is widely used for servers, desktops, and embedded systems.

 <img src="https://aquatech-esf.com/wp-content/uploads/2021/12/Linux.jpg" alt="Description" width="360" height="200">